 Unusual question: Vasectomy, if successful (((% are) means that no sperm escape with ejaculate.
 Sperm aspiration by needle or vasectomy reversal would be required for insemination.
 Withdrawal method is totally unreliable as sperm can enter vagina in pre-cum which occurs before ejaculation (climax) ; without sensation.
 Thus withdrawal method frequently results in pregnancy.
 Post vasectomy pregnancy occurs rarely. ...Read moreSee 2 more doctor answers

 - Talk to a doctor live online for free

 - How long does a tubal ligation take to heal?

-- How effective is a tubal ligation after three years?
+- How long does a tubal ligation take?

 - How long does the pain last after having a tubal ligation?